On Wielandt's Join Theorem for fusion systems and localities: Abstract

 \section{Abstract}

-A classical theorem of Wielandt states that any two subnormal subgroups of a finite group $G$ generate a subnormal subgroup of $G$.
+Saturated fusion systems are categories generalizing important aspects of conjugacy of $p$-subgroups in finite groups.
+It was shown by Chermak that there are group-like structures called regular localities associated to saturated fusion systems.
+Both the theory of fusion systems and the theory of regular localities are developed in analogy to the theory of finite groups.
+In this paper we focus on a classical theorem of Wielandt, which states that any two subnormal subgroups of a finite group $G$ generate a subnormal subgroup of $G$.
 We prove versions of this theorem for regular localities and for fusion systems.
 Along the way we prove also a purely group-theoretical result which may be of independent interest.